MRI-Guided Breast Biopsy in Lakeland, FL

-However, when the abnormal area within the breast is too small to be felt by hand, MRI-guided breast biopsy is often performed.
+However, when the abnormal area within the breast is too small to be felt by hand, or is not well suited for X-ray or ultrasound, an MRI-guided breast biopsy is often performed.
 Magnetic resonance imaging (MRI) is used by the interventional radiologist to help accurately guide the biopsy needle within the breast.
 It is often used when an MRI of the breast shows an abnormality that is not detected by another imaging technique.

 You will lie face down on a moveable exam table.
 Your breast will be gently compressed.
 Using computer software, the radiologist will measure the position of the suspicious area and calculate the position and depth of needle placement.
+A small marking “clip” may be placed at the site of the biopsy within the breast.
+This is so that the site can be easily located for further monitoring or if intervention, such as surgery, is needed.
 Once the sample is taken, it will be sent to the lab for analysis.

 If you are taking aspirin or a blood thinner, your physician will advise you to stop these medications five days before the procedure.

-Aleve • Alka-Setzer • Aspirin • Advil • BC or Goody’s Powder • Bextra • Celebrax • Coumadin or Warfarin • Excedrin • Ibuprofen • Levaquin • Mobic • Multivitamin • Naprosyn • Plavix • Vitamin E • Vioxx
+Aleve • Alka-Seltzer • Aspirin • Advil • BC or Goody’s Powder • Bextra • Celebrex • Coumadin or Warfarin • Excedrin • Ibuprofen • Levaquin • Mobic • Multivitamin • Naprosyn • Plavix • Vitamin E • Vioxx

-Regular medications should be taken as prescribed by physician.
-A comfortable two piece garment should be worn.
+Regular medications should be taken as prescribed by a physician.
+A comfortable two-piece garment should be worn.
 Please avoid using talcum powder or deodorant on the day of your biopsy.

 A pathologist will examine the tissue specimens after they are processed.
 A definite diagnosis will be available within a few days.
 When the final biopsy findings are available, you may have a session with your physician to discuss the results and decide together on the next step.